Set up taxes, tax regions, tax codes, and tax groups

 Before you begin, it's helpful if you determine the county, state, and ZIP/postal code for each city that you identify as a tax region.

 To save time when you create tax regions, you can enter any part of the location information.
 For example, you can enter only the state or only the ZIP/postal code.
 If more than one tax region matches the location information that you entered, the Multiple tax regions page opens.
 You can then select the correct region in the list of cities that appears on that page.

 In the Name or description field, include the name of the state as the first part of the tax region name.
 Tax regions in the same state will then be sorted together.

 For information about how to assign tax regions to workers, see Set up payroll for workers.

 You don't have to create tax codes.
 The codes for all payroll taxes that Dynamics AX supports are provided for you.
 However, you must provide information about how your organization uses each tax code.

 You can create as many versions of the data for each tax code as you require.
 However, only one version can be active for a legal entity at any time.
 The Tax codes page always shows the version that is currently active for the selected legal entity.

 Tax codes are automatically assigned to workers, based on their worker tax regions, position, and legal entity.
 You can then set up the worker tax code for each worker's individual tax situation.
-For information about how to set up worker tax codes, see Worker and position payroll tasks.
+For information about how to set up worker tax codes, see Set up payroll for workers.